CiscoDevNet/project-mcgruff/README.md

 1. Create an S3 bucket - this will be used for Terraform state files.

+   Be sure keep encryption and bucket versioning default/enabled.

-   Update `terraform/infrastructure/provider.tf` and `terraform/infrastructure/provider.tf` S3 `backend` sections with your S3 bucker name.
+   Then, update `terraform/infrastructure/provider.tf` and `terraform/infrastructure/provider.tf` S3 `backend` sections with your S3 bucket name and region.

 1. Edit `/terraform/global.tfvars`.